bobbybudnick/SFS-Infrastructure/README.md

 ROUTER_STATIC - continuation of mid script with several extra features
 ROUTER_STATIC_WORKER - controls port forward switching based on network status
 ROUTER_STATIC_HELPER - chooses program to run in tmux which is iftop in this case
-tmux.conf - displays extra data useful for cellular routing
+tmux.conf - displays extra data for cellular routing as dotfile for root folder
 TMUX_STATUS_DATA - backend script for tmux data usage computation
 TMUX_STATUS_GATEWAY - backend script for tmux gateway path computation
 /////